luna-hq/luna/README.md

 #### [Authentication]

 Luna provides instance level authentication by setting the `--passwd` flag.
 When enabled, Luna will refuse any query by unauthenticated clients.
-A client can authenticate itself by sending the AUTH command followed by the password, then the CRLF terminator.
+A client can authenticate itself by sending the `AUTH` command followed by the password, then the CRLF terminator.

 ```
 AUTH <password>\r\n
 ```

+Luna's authentication is per connection.
+Once authenticated, a client can continue sending commands to Luna for the duration of the connection.
+An invalid authentication will cause the connection to close/drop.

 The AUTH command is sent unencrypted.
 It does not protect against an attacker who has enough access to the network to perform eavesdropping.